 The oldest version, the Regius Manuscript, is in rhyming verse and differs, in several respects, from the other texts, but, in their general shape and contents they are all very much alike.
-They begin with an opening prayer, Christian and trinitarian, and then they go on with a history of the Craft, starting in Bible times and in Bible lands, and tracing the rise of the Craft and its spread right across Europe until it reached France and was then brought across the channel and finally established in England.
-Shocking bad history; any professor of history would drop dead if he were challenged to prove it; but the masons believed it.
-This was their guarantee of antiquity and respectability.
+They begin with an Opening Prayer, Christian and Trinitarian, and then they go on with a history of the craft, starting in Bible times and in Bible lands, and tracing the rise of the craft and its spread right across Europe until it reached France and was then brought across the channel and finally established in England.
+Unbelievably bad history; any professor of history would drop dead if he were challenged to prove it; but the masons believed it.
+This was their guarantee of respectability as an ancient craft.